Firmographic and Technographic Data: 2026 Guide

 Build segments by company size plus tech stack fit.
 Assign accounts to territories or reps based on complexity and potential contract value.

-Prioritize based on fit score, which combines firmographic match with technographic indicators.
-Teams using GTM Workspace operationalize this by setting up automated scoring and routing rules that surface high-fit accounts to the right sellers.
+Prioritize based on a fit score that combines firmographic match with technographic indicators.
+Teams using GTM Studio set up natural language audience rules combining firmographic and technographic criteria, with automated scoring that surfaces high-fit accounts to the right sellers.

 Example segmentation logic using firmographic and technographic criteria: